-If you are planning to visit Barcelona for the first time you are in the right place.
+If you are planning to visit Barcelona for the first time, you are in the right place.
 We have been a few times now and really love it.
-Below we have pulled together all the things we think you should know when you start planning so you can make sure you have the best time possible in this capital of Catalonia.
+Below we have pulled together all the things we think you should know when you plan so you can make sure you have the best time possible in this capital of Catalonia.

 Barcelona is one of the world’s most popular cities for good reason.
 Knowing what to expect before you visit can make your time here much more enjoyable.

 Barcelona in recent years has experienced the adverse effects of tourism just from the sheer volume of visitors each year.
 To help reduce the impact of over-tourism, consider the below season’s when planning your visit.

 High Season: June-August provides sunny and warm weather; however, you can expect high prices and overcrowded sites with many tourists.

 Shoulder Season: April-May & September-November means warm weather in the day with cooler evenings.
 You can expect fewer tourists at this time of year with comfortable temperatures.

 Low Season: December-March means lower prices city-wide with fewer tourists.
 However, this time of year brings cold and potentially rainy weather.

 This post contains affiliate links.
 We may receive compensation, at no extra cost to you, when you click on or make a purchase using these links.
 Our full disclosure policy is here.